asgharm1999/marketplace/README.md

 -----------------------------------------------
 Authors:
 Muhammad Asghar masghar@andrew.cmu.edu
-Edvin ehandoko@andrew.cmu.edu
+Edvin Handoko ehandoko@andrew.cmu.edu
 Sahithya Senthilkumar sahithys@andrew.cmu.edu
 Saba Zaheer szaheer@andrew.cmu.edu
 -----------------------------------------------

-We provided scrapped data from the following websites AptDeco, Craigslist, Etsy, UHaul (for shipping estimates if zipcode provided), and YellowPages with recommendations based on location, price, and size.
+We provided scrapped data from the following websites AptDeco, Craigslist, RealSimple, Etsy, and YellowPages with recommendations based on location, price, and size.
+You can also provide a zipcode to get quotes on shipping costs via UHaul.

 Users can view both new and second hand furniture and compare.
 Links will be provided if you chose to purchase.

-HOW TO RUN:

-In command line:

-Navigate to root directory of marketplace folder python3 __main__.py

-Note that RealSimple data is collected via its API.
-You will need to get an API token and there will be a prompt to paste it in.
-You do not have to change any code or pip install anything.
-Our main file sets everything up.

 Pre-scraped CSV results are provided.
 You will be prompted if you want to use that or compile new data.

-Here are the instructions to get the API token.

-These are the capabilities of the app.

-Input:
+HOW TO RUN:

+Download or clone the marketplace repo.
+In terminal or command line, navigate to the root directory of marketplace folder.

+Simply run python3 __main__.py

+Everything is interfaced via the command line with simple prompts.
+To begin with, it will automatically install a library (apiclient) if it is not detected on your computer.
+Afterwards, you will be prompted to enter in an API token for RealSimple.
+Should you not enter anything in, RealSimple will not be scraped.
+However, a sample will be provided if you prefer to see the cached data.
+To generate an API token please sign up at https://console.apify.com/actors/moJRLRc85AitArpNN#/console and paste it into the prompt.

-Enter a product you are interested in purchasing (e.g. couches, tables, chairs, etc.).
+You can now enter a product you are interested in purchasing (e.g. couches, tables, chairs, etc.) and results will be displayed.

+To exit, simply type exit.